Settlement or Trial

 settle.
 Not all evidence, however, is unambiguous and the application

 of the law is not always black and white.
 For example, some cases do not

 settle until just before trial because the parties were just not emotionally

 ready to stop fighting and move on.

 When you have a complicated case that requires the skill of an experienced

 family lawyer, Wakenight & Associates, P.C. can help.
 We have offices

-in Oak Park, Mokena, Joliet, Aurora, Elmhurst, Burr Ridge, St. Charles, Lake Forest, Northbrook, Schaumburg,
+in Oak Park, Mokena, Joliet, Aurora, Elmhurst, Burr Ridge, St. Charles, Northbrook, Schaumburg, or Chicago Loop.

 Preparing for Trial